nihao-wiki/nihao/docs/en/chongqing/cuisine/hot-pot.md

-# Hot Pot Delights: Your Guide to Local Favourites and Must-Try Dishes
+# Chongqing Hot Pot Delights: Your Guide to Local Favourites and Must-Try Dishes

 ## Introduction